-A new Southwest fare sale was just announced for flights flown between Feb.
-11 and May 20, 2020.
-With low fares starting as low as $59 one-way this is the perfect opportunity to fly on a good deal.
-This particular sale ends in just three days on Jan.
-30, 2020 so you’ll want to start locking in flights now.
+A new Southwest fare sale was just announced for flights flown between Aug.
+18 and Nov.
+5, 2022.
+With this sale, you’ll receive 40% off all flights — booked with cash or points — by using promo code FALL40.
+This particular sale ends in just three days on June 9, 2022 so you’ll want to start locking in flights now.

 Whenever a new Southwest fare sale is announced I ALWAYS double check flights that I’ve already booked.
 With Southwest, if the price does go down you can get your points back or a credit to use towards a future flight.
 In the past, I have personally been able to get a ton of points back on upcoming reservations and I know many readers have as well.
 It’s also a good opportunity to look into flights that you’ve been meaning to book.

 Fare Went Down in Price?

 If you already have a Southwest flight booked for a flight that decreased in price, you can get back the difference with no change fees.
 But, since you need to use a promotion code, you’ll have to cancel and re-book, you won’t be able to simply reprice a flight (like you normally do when a fare goes down in price).

 If you end up cancelling (and re-booking), you’ll receive the difference back based on the following:

 - Paid for the flight (non-refundable fare)… You will receive a voucher for the difference in fare price to be used one year from the date the flight was originally purchased (NOT the date the change process took place).
 This voucher is non-transferable.
 The voucher will be tied to the confirmation number of the original flight.
 There is NO fee for this.
 However, if you booked a Wanna Get Away Plus fare, the voucher is fully transferrable.

 - Paid for the flight (refundable fare)… You will receive the difference in fare price back to the credit card you used to pay for the flight.